JistoInc/examples/image-creation/ansible-httpd/README.md

 # Ansible HTTP server

-This example uses Ansible to setup and configure a HTTP server that runs on port 80.
+This example uses Ansible to setup and configure an HTTP server that runs on port 80.

 There are two files in the ansible directory of the image:
-* A basic playbook named webserver.yml
+* A basic playbook named *webserver.yml*
-* A script named ansible-run.sh which launches the Ansible client
+* A script named *ansible-run.sh* which launches the Ansible client

 ## Requirements

 * Container must have access to the internet
-* Jisto agent host must be running CentOS 7 or Ubuntu 16.04
+* Jisto Nodes must be running CentOS 7 or Ubuntu 16.04